 Oliver Klink studies in physics and photography were the catalyst for his love of light and the complexity or our existence.
-Today, as a professional photographer, he travels the world to capture the intricacy and interconnectedness of our ecosystems.
-The subjects range from fine art wildlife to vanishing traditions.
-The link between his various body of works, is the increasingly complex modern world constantly unfolding in new and unexpected ways.
+As a fine art photographer, he travels the world to capture the intricacy of our ecosystems.
+The link between his various body of works is the increasingly complex modern world constantly unfolding in new and unexpected ways.
 He captures our cultural changes, the environments we inhabit, and the insights into our world and ourselves.
-His artistic goal is telling stories with his images and making the viewers dream, and providing a glimpse of “the world as it should be”.
+His artistic goal is telling stories with his images, making the viewers dream, and providing a glimpse of “the world as it should be”.

 Kate Jordahl is an award winning photographer and a professor of photography at Foothill College, California, USA.
 She is also a co-director at PhotoCentral, Hayward, California, USA.
 Her photographs are in numerous collections including the Bibliothéque Nationale de France, Paris; Santa Barbara Museum of Art; University of Texas at Dallas and the Yosemite Museum.
 She has lead photography workshops in France, Italy, China, Japan and the United States and has been an artist-in-residence in Yosemite National Park and on the M.S.
 Fram in Greenland.